SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 If you are a buyer and are looking for a product to buy, your laptop is the client, your request for a URL goes via interconnected servers managed by the DNS (Domain Name System) to the seller's computer (another client) and serves back the content hosted on an URL once again through this network of servers back to your laptop or mobile device all in a matter of micro-seconds.

-## How HTML, CSS & JavaScript are parsed on the web
+## How HTML, CSS & JavaScript are parsed on the Web

-When a request comes in to the client - your computer with your HTML (Hyper Text Markup Language), CSS (Cascading Style Sheets) and JavaScript files - via your computer's operating system allows the files on your system to be read by or parsed by the web browser.
+When a request comes in to the client - your computer with your HTML (Hyper Text Markup Language), CSS (Cascading Style Sheets) and JavaScript files - via your computer's operating system allows the files on your system to be read by or parsed by the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web, browser.

 The first files that are fetched are HTML and CSS.
 Then JavaScript, via its connectivity to the Document Object Model, or DOM, is parsed.
 (Part 4, in this series, explains the DOM-tree and how JavaScript interacts with HTML and CSS.)